It is important to know what can affect your fiddle leaf fig. Learn more about seasonal changes that can hurt your fiddle leaf fig.

 At this time of year, fiddle leaf fig owners all over the world are suddenly dealing with a plant that’s overwatered or underwatered, or leaves that are drying out or turning black, even though nothing about their care routine has changed.

 We all know that fiddles love consistency, but this is the one time when consistency could be a problem.

 After all, a fiddle’s watering needs can vary greatly depending on a number of factors, and those factors tend to change when the temperature and light changes with the seasons.
 (Which is frustrating, because those temperature and light changes can cause issues all by themselves.)

-Seasonal Factors That Can Affect Your Fiddle Leaf Fig
+Seasonal Changes That Can Hurt Your Fiddle Leaf Fig

 We all know that fiddle leaf figs love light!
 This presents a challenge in the autumn when the days shorten and the sunlight we do get tends to be less bright or comes down at a steeper angle.

 The sun also changes position in the sky as the seasons change, so a fiddle that’s been happy in a certain window all summer may suddenly get a sunburn if the sun has shifted to shine directly on it in the fall, or if the light has decreased and your plant doesn’t get enough.

 Be mindful of the quality of light in your fiddle’s window.
 If you notice the sun shifting so that it shines directly in the window (this especially happens with south-facing windows in the northern hemisphere and northern facing windows in the southern hemisphere) you may need to move the plant.

 Conversely, if the sun shifts away from a window, watch your plant for signs that it’s not getting enough light.